 Offers: 2 (60% actual attrition, 80% assumed… so better at this step)

 Ergo: taking the extra time for marketeering the shit out of this campaign was a good investment, as I beat the expected attrition rate at all of the critical inflection points.
 Both of the firms that extended an offer indicated that the unique approach was one of the reasons they contacted me.

 Would I take this approach to finding a job again?
 Absolutely.
 In fact, I may never go back to relying solely on the ‘traditional’ job search.
 This approach gets you noticed and makes things happen, which is great when you’re in a new city and you don’t have a strong professional network where you are (like me).

 One thing that’s also really important: CTFD (Calm the Fuck Down).
 When you’re looking for a job and don’t have one, it’s natural to be anxious about how long it’s taking.
 The temptation to fold and take the first thing you see is really strong (even if it’s a bad fit for you).
 Take a breath.
 Compartmentalize.
 Unless you’re literally going to be out on the street if you don’t bring in a paycheque within X weeks, resist the urge to give in.
 Trust me, you’ll be way better off.
 If I’d given in to the desperation monkey, I’d likely be working some entry level role in a new industry at half the salary I was making before being laid off.
 Instead, my career has taken a big step forward.

 Thanks for reading.
 I hope that sharing this journey has been a valuable experience for you.
 If you want to chat about your own job search or fancy a sounding board, hit me up on Linkedin or the Twitter.
 My consulting fee is very reasonable: a cup of decent coffee.
-Or a Jack and water with a splash of lime if it’s after 5pm.
+Or a vodka and water with a splash of lime if it’s after 5pm.